-Practice Statement: A centralized and independent organization, such as a Damage Prevention Committee, is identified to evaluate the completed forms and publish the data.
+Practice Statement: A centralized and independent organization, such as the Data Reporting and Evaluation Committee, is identified to evaluate the completed forms and publish the data.^{58/}

-- API/AOPL Voluntary Accident Tracking Initiative - Connecticut Department of Public Utility Control/Call Before You Dig, Inc. - New Hampshire Public Utilities Commission - Tennessee One Call System, Inc.
+- API/AOPL Voluntary Accident Tracking Initiative - · Connecticut Department of Public Utility Control/Call Before You Dig, Inc. - New Hampshire Public Utilities Commission - · Tennessee One Call System, Inc.